Lawrence Barrett: Personal life

 He was the grandfather of stage and screen actress Edith Barrett, the first wife of Vincent Price.

 Barrett was a longtime friend of Miss Matoaca Gay; he encouraged her studies of Shakespeare, and even gave readings at Miss Gay's study groups.

+Barrett was a close friend of George Armstrong Custer and hosted him whenever the cavalry officer visited New York.
+According to author Stephen Ambrose, Barrett nearly talked Custer into abandoning his career in the military for one as an actor.
+In 1872, just four years before Custer and his entire command would be wiped out by a gathering of Plains tribes at the Battle of the Little Bighorn, Barrett accompanied Custer on a whirlwind buffalo hunt across the Great Plains.
+At one point the pair reportedly killed a number of the rapidly disappearing animals from the top of a moving train in Kansas.

 Acting style

 One critic noted Barrett had "a well knit form and face capable of expressing sorrow, by the merest movement of a muscle; joy by the kindling of the eye; or rage, by the transport of the entire body".
 Another critic disagreed, however, writing: "Mr. Barrett is generally looked upon as being a brainy man, an earnest man, an ambitious man, and a studious man.
 He writes well, talks well, and manages well, but in the judgment of the metropolitan connoisseurs he does not play well.
 His culture and cleverness appear, they say, in everything he does except in his stage personations."